Search jobs from management roles to chef’s post, bar staff to kitchen staff

 Understand the support you can get from your pub company.
 Meet with your manager and discuss in-house training practices.
 Often, managers will be more than happy to share with you the things that they themselves have done to help their career.

-Also, consider looking at third party training courses and education.
-These courses can be a chance for you to introduce brand new skills and abilities into your employee.
+Also, consider looking at third-party training courses and education.
+These courses can be a chance for you to introduce brand new skills and abilities to your employees.

 The training, support and courses are out there.
-For further information call FindMyPubJobs.com and we will be happy to help point you in the right direction!
+For further information contact FindMyPubJobs.com [link to contacts if you feel this part is necessary] and we will be happy to help point you in the right direction!